MGTheTrain/azure-blob-storage-sample/README.md

 RUST_LOG=info cargo test
 ```

-In order to build and run the main executable run:
+Build and run the executable binary with:

 ```bash
 cargo build